 Recruiting and training professionals where it is needed most

 The Umthombo Youth Development Foundation does more than just provide student bursaries that ignite the provision of quality healthcare in rural areas.
-As part of our long-term solution, our goal is to recruit and train young, aspiring health professionals in the health sphere so that they may supply healthcare services in areas where it is needed most.
+As part of our long-term solution, our goal is to recruit and train young, aspiring health professionals so that they may supply healthcare services in areas where it is needed most.

 This confirms that our investment in rural youth to address staff shortages in rural hospitals is a good strategy.